elegant-scipy/elegant-scipy/markdown/ch7.markdown

 This is also an example in which streaming is *essential*.
 As mentioned before, the number of reads can be enormous, so we don't want to store them in memory.

-Read data commonly comes in two formats: FASTA and FASTQ.
+DNA sequence data is commonly represented in FASTA format.
-These are both plaintext formats, described below:
+This is a plaintext format, consisting of one or many DNA sequences per file, each with a name and the actual sequence.

-FASTA file:
+A sample FASTA file:
-    > sequence_name
+    > sequence_name1
     ACGT

     > sequence_name2
     GACT

-FASTQ file:
-    > sequence_name
-    ACGT
-    +
-    1234

-    > sequence_name2
-    CAGT
-    +
-    4321

-The `+` line and the one immediately after mark the *quality* of each read position, an estimate from the sequence reader of the probability of error.
-We will ignore these here.

 Now we have the required information to convert a stream of lines from a FASTA file to a count of k-mers: